Financial Misconduct by a Spouse: 3 Common Types of Misconduct

 It’s worth defining this concept before discussing the three types divorce attorneys most frequently see.
 Any assets and debts that either party obtains during the marriage are considered community property within the state of California.
 These belong to both spouses equally.

 When one spouse unfairly conceals, wastes, or manipulates those assets to gain an advantage during the divorce proceedings, we call it financial misconduct.
 This type of behavior may also be a form of financial abuse in marriage, where one partner tries to control or sabotage the other’s financial well-being.
+Marital misconduct can involve not just emotional or physical harm, but also the manipulation of financial assets, which can make the divorce process even more complicated.

 What Are the Three Most Common Types of Misconduct?